aurmil/magento-customize-price-filter/README.md

 This extension allows you to set the exact price ranges you need and to disable subtraction of 0.01.

 ## Compatibility
-Tested on Magento CE 1.7
+Tested on Magento CE 1.6 - 1.7

 Michele Marcucci forked v1.0 of this module to make a [compatibility fix for Magento CE 1.5](https://github.com/michelem09/MagentoCustomizePriceFilter).
+Current version of this module should be already compatible (not tested).

 ## Notes
 * Free and open source